anthonynsimon/timeflake/README.md

 ```

 ## Properties

+The IDs store the following in binary form (in this order):
+- Time since custom epoch in seconds (32 bits).
+- Logical shard ID (10 bits).
+- Sequence number (22 bits).

 Some nice properties of having an auto-incrementing sequence as the most significant part of the resulting ID are:
 - Reduced performance impact when using clustered indices on relational databases (vs random UUIDs).